TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Field/Index.rst

 		}
 	');

-This API function simply adds the content to :code:`$TYPO3_CONF_VARS['BE']['defaultPageTSconfig']`.
+This API function during runtime adds the content to :code:`$TYPO3_CONF_VARS['BE']['defaultPageTSconfig']`.